Ashley0324/CASA0018---Deep-Learning-for-Sensor-Networks/Assessment/Projects/Final Project/README.md

 ### Critical reflection and learning from experiments
 I still remember the first model training result(accuracy:56%), it's a really stupid model.
 It even recognizes my face like a rose with 99% similarity.
 So I started the process to improve my model.
 This is my record of each test.

-We can conclude the factors influcing resultsfrom the chart:
+We can conclude the factors influcing results from the chart:

 In conclusion, I think the transfer learning model works better than the CNN model in flower images classification.
 Even it cost more time.
 But it deserves it, isn't it?

+## Improvement
-However, when I tried to add the training cycles from 11 to 12 or higher, the system always fail to do it.
+- When I tried to add the training cycles from 11 to 12 or higher, the system always fail to do it.
 I still can't find the reason.
+I'll work it in the future.
+- Try a new model called VGG16, according to Emine and Ahmat(2019), With transfer learning, frequently used pretrained deep learning models such as Alexnet, Googlenet, VGG16, DenseNet and ResNet are used for image classification.
+The results show that the models used achieve acceptable performance rates while the highest performance is achieved with the VGG16 model.
+- Explore how the numbers of nuerons impacts the performance.

 ### Note:
 *You can choose what tools you use to write up and document your project - your final submission will be a pdf document being uploaded via Moodle, however we would also expect to see a link through to your GitHub repository where you data, results etc. are documented.*